Solar-Wind-ML-DIRECT-2022-Project/2022-Project-Repo/README.md

-# 2022-Project-Repo
+# SERF
 Main project repository for 2022 DIRECT course project at UW.

+## Motivation
+Provide a paragraph description of the purpose of our project

+## Methods/Usage
-## Example of how to use the software
+Example of how to use the software

 ## License
 Our project is licensed under the MIT license.